TreyRubino/languages-and-compilers/cool-treewalk-interpreter/README.md

 a copy of the second edition of the Dragon Book, which became my entry point into compiler design and a constant reference throughout this project.

-Dr. Schwesinger, thank you for opening my eyes to what truly defines the "magic" of computers and puts the "science" in computer science.
+Dr. Schwesinger, thank you for introducing me to what truly defines the "magic" of computers and puts the "science" in computer science.
 Your mentorship has reshaped not only this project, but my entire perspective on the field.